We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 He went on to study Film and TV Production at Dalarna University and trained as a Professional Video Editor at Medieinstitutet in Stockholm.

 Over the years, Emil has created short films with friends, colleagues, and professional actors, screening them at both Swedish and international festivals.
 Se upp för Zombies!
 (Watch Out For Zombies!) is his debut feature, financed through a mix of local film funds, crowdfunding, and personal investment — a true passion project that brings his lifelong love of filmmaking to the big screen.
+It is nominated for the Méliès d'Argent.

-Emil Broo will be attending the screening of Watch Out For Zombies on September 26.
+Emil Broo will be attending the screening of Watch Out For Zombies on October 26.

 Sergio Pereda is a Spanish director and screenwriter whose work spans theatre and film.
 A graduate in Stage Direction and Playwriting from ESADCYL and holder of a diploma in Directing from ECAM, he combines his creative projects with teaching.